 A thought leader is someone who offers guidance and insight to those around them.
 They help others with their knowledge and experience in a particular topic.

-Thought leadership content presents your brand as a leading, authoritative voice in your industry.
+Creating thought leadership content presents your brand as an authoritative voice in your industry.

 It aims to inform, educate, provide insights and help answer the biggest questions in your audience’s minds.

-This type of content is based on unique perspectives, experiences, and resources that inform the philosophy of your brand and your product.
+This type of content is based on unique perspectives, experiences, and resources that inform your brand’s philosophy and product.

-You share this content to build credibility, trust, and ultimately, loyalty.
+You share this using content marketing to build credibility, trust, and ultimately, loyalty.

 Remember, thought leadership content is: